EPFL-Center-for-Imaging/mouselungseg/README.md

 napari -w mouselungseg
 ```

 Open an image using `File > Open files` or drag-and-drop an image into the viewer window.
-If you want to open medical image formats such as NIFTI directly, consider installing the [napari-medical-image-formats](https://pypi.org/project/napari-medical-image-formats/) plugin.

 **Sample data**: To test the model, you can run it on our provided sample image.
 In Napari, open the image from `File > Open Sample > Mouse lung CT scan`.